Cash and carry (World War II): Neutrality Act of 1939

 By the spring of 1939, Roosevelt wanted more flexibility in dealing with the militaristic policies of Germany, Japan, and Italy.
 Originally presented to Congress by Senator Key Pittman (D-NV) earlier in 1939, the bill was designed to replace the Neutrality Act of 1937, which had lapsed in May 1939.

-The bill had been defeated repeatedly by the Senate and the House on more than one occasion as Isolationists feared that passing the bill would draw the US into the conflict in Europe.
-However, after the Germany invaded Poland in September 1939, the position of many in Congress changed.
+The bill had been defeated repeatedly by the Senate and the House on more than one occasion as Isolationists feared that passing the bill would draw the US into the conflict in Europe and Asia.
+However, after Germany invaded Poland in September 1939, the position of many in Congress changed.
 Senator George W. Norris said, "If we repeal it, we are helping England and France.
 If we fail to repeal it, we will be helping Hitler and his allies.
 Absolute neutrality is an impossibility."

 On November 2, the House passed the Pittman Act repealing provisions of the 1935 act by a vote of 243 to 181.
 The President gave his signature on November 4.
 The Act continued the prohibition of making loans to belligerents and the use of American ships, but lifted the ban on arms sales.

 The purpose of this policy was to allow the Allied nations at war with Germany to purchase war materials while maintaining a semblance of neutrality for the United States.
 Coming out of the Great Depression, the U.S. economy was rebounding.
 Further growth in manufacturing would propel the economy forward.
 The cash and carry program stimulated U.S. manufacturing while allowing the Allied nations, particularly the United Kingdom, to purchase much needed military equipment.

 The "cash and carry" legislation enacted in 1939 effectively ended the arms embargo that had been in place since the Neutrality Act of 1936, and paved the way for Roosevelt's Lend-Lease program.